Emre-Igten/bpPOC/README.md

         containerRegistryName: ''   # Name of the Azure Container Registry
         devOpsPatSecretName: ''     # Name of the secret in the Azure Key Vault
         keyVaultName: ''            # Name of the Azure Key Vault
-        repositoryPrefix: ''        # (optional) Prefix for the repository name
         serviceConnection: ''       # Name of the service connection to Azure
         wikiRepo: ''                # Name of the wiki repository
     ```